wavemotion-dave/ColecoDS/README.md

 Known Issues :
 -----------------------
-* Borders are not correctly rendered - only a few games utilize them and are still fully playable without this.
 * Games that utilize voice samples (Squish Em Sam, Wizard of Wor, etc) will not play the speech due to sound emulation limitations.
 * The original 2011 release of StarForce will crash - this is a known bug.
 There is a patched version of the game StarForce on Atariage.
 * MSX envelope, Einstein and Sord M5 CTC sound and noise emulation is not perfectly accurate (but close enough).